 Day 9 – Marrakech

-In the morning you will have free-time to enjoy Essaouira and buy your last souvernirs over there.
+In the morning you will have free time to enjoy Essaouira and buy your last souvenirs over there.
 In the afternoon we will return to bustling Marrakech (a 3 hours drive).
 Time for the last dinner with the group.
-The night will be spend in a hotel in Marrakech.
+The night will be spent in a hotel in Marrakech.